chevrm/antiSMASH_tutorial/README.md

 GCGCATATGCGCATATGCGCATATGCGCATATGCGCATATGCGCATATGCGCATAT
 ~~~

 In the example above, the T at the end of line 2 is directly connected to the first A of line 3.
 The newlines (enters) are ignored.
+Notice that where genes begin and end are not captured here.
+No annotations, just a long string of sequence.
+This is where antiSMASH comes in...it will predict genes from your fasta, annotate their proposed functions, and identify which genes are arranged in biosynthetic gene clusters.

 # Using antiSMASH to identify biosynthetic gene clusters within a genomic DNA sequence